-In [8] a utility-based rate adaptation framework was proposed, which can be illustrated by conducting frame dropping (FD) and coefficient dropping (CD) for adaptation of MPEG-4 video.
+In [9] a utility-based rate adaptation framework was proposed, which was implemented by conducting frame dropping (FD) and coefficient dropping (CD) for adaptation of MPEG-4 video.
 FD adapts the source stream by skipping frames, while CD operates by truncating some high frequency DCT coefficients.
 The combination of FD and CD is attractive due to its simple implementation and flexible tradeoff between spatial and temporal qualities.

-In order to enable prompt decision-taking subject to

-constraints, rate-distortion (R-D) information per group of pictures (GOP) is collected by computing sampled FD-CD operations, and transmitted as AdaptationQoS description to the ADTE.
+In order to enable prompt decision-taking subject to constraints, rate-distortion (R-D) information is collected per group of pictures (GOP) by computing sampled FD-CD operations, and transmitted as AdaptationQoS description to the ADTE.
 The ADTE uses this to obtain the optimal FD-CD decisions per GOP based on constraints, while the BAE uses the decisions to reshape the bit-stream by conducting FD-CD operations.
-User preferences are also used in decision-taking to yield a valuable extension to traditional R-D optimization.
+User preferences can also be used in decision-taking to yield a valuable extension to traditional R-D optimization.